Chrysaor to take over Premier Oil, creating UK North Sea's biggest producer

 A prospectus on the proposed reverse takeover is expected towards the end of the year, Kirk and Durrant told Reuters.

-Chrysaor has hired banks BMO and Barclays, Premier RBC and Jefferies to work on the deal, while Premier’s biggest creditor ARCM has been working with Moelis and other creditors with Lazard.
+Chrysaor has hired banks BMO, Barclays, Premier RBC and Jefferies to work on the deal, while Premier’s biggest creditor ARCM has been working with Moelis, and other creditors with Lazard.

 Graphic: Premier Oil at a glance link: